 If you are going to text me, make sure you identify yourself in the text message.
 I know this has become a bit of a lost art, but unless I know for sure that someone has my number programmed into their phone (e.g., my closest friends and relatives, my boss, etc.), I always identify myself when I send a text: “Hi, Friendly Publisher.
 Ceilon Aspensen, here.
 I am responding to your recent message offering me a publishing contract for my latest book…”

 Likewise, I find it helpful to receive identification from the person sending me a text so I don’t make a fool of myself when responding.
 So many of the texts I receive look like this, lately: “Hey, girl!
 How’s it going?
 Want to get together this weekend?”
 It is quite embarrassing for me to have to ask someone who thinks s/he is on such intimate terms with me, “I might, but first….who are you?”
 Unfortunately, many business professionals have the same tendency: “Hi, Ceilon!
 I’d love to talk to you about a great opportunity I have for you.
 Could you let me know when we can set up a phone call?”
-You may have every inention of sounding mysterious or building the suspense, but it just sounds spammy–I don’t know if you are going to try to sell me a timeshare or if you are someone who is going to offer me gallery representation or to be my publishing agent.
+You may have every intention of sounding mysterious or building the suspense, but it just sounds spammy–I don’t know if you are going to try to sell me a timeshare or if you are someone who is going to offer me gallery representation or to be my publishing agent, or (most frequently, recently) try to sell me an extended warranty for my truck.

 Last, but not least, there’s snail mail.
 This is surely the slowest boat to China, but it’s still reliable and it works.
 If you need to send me something (that publishing contract, for instance), send it on over!